Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We have investigated whether the reported optical-neutrino proximity between the Type Ibn supernova SN 2023uqf and the $\sim$442 TeV IceCube alert IC-231004A can be understood within a single, physically motivated shock–CSM interaction scenario.
-By combining (i) radiation-hydrodynamic light-curve constraints on the CSM density and shock evolution (Section \ref{sec:mm_em}), (ii) time-dependent hadronic neutrino production modeling (Section \ref{sec:mm_hinu}), and (iii) detector-folded event rate estimates in the low-count regime (Section \ref{sec:mm_nuobs}), we are able to assess the energy- and time-domain consistency of the association between IC-231004A and SN 2023uqf in a self-consistent framework.
+By combining (i) radiation-hydrodynamic light-curve constraints on the CSM density and shock evolution (Section \ref{sec:mm_em}), (ii) time-dependent hadronic neutrino production modeling (Section \ref{sec:mm_hinu}), and (iii) detector-folded event rate estimates in the low-count regime (Section \ref{sec:mm_nuobs}), we are able to assess whether the optically inferred shock--CSM environment can satisfy the energy and timing requirements implied by IC-231004A in a self-consistent framework.

 A central outcome is summarized in Figure \ref{fig:multi_LC}, which places the optical emission, the modeled neutrino luminosity evolution, and the IC-231004A detection time on a common temporal axis.
-In the low-count regime relevant here, the time evolution of neutrino luminosity roughly corresponds to the detection time probability density for a rare event.
-The detection time of IC-231004A falls within the high-weight interval implied by this distribution, while the event energy scale is simultaneously compatible with the modeled neutrino spectrum (Figure \ref{fig:nevent}, top).
-Taken together, these energetic and temporal consistencies provide, to our knowledge, the self-consistent theoretical support that an interaction-powered Type Ibn supernova like SN 2023uqf could plausibly be the origin of the IceCube detected $\sim$442 TeV neutrino alert, although a single event cannot establish a definitive association.
+In the low-count regime relevant here, the detector-folded event rate should be interpreted as a weighting function for when a rare detection would be most likely, not as an association probability.
+The detection time of IC-231004A falls within the high-weight interval implied by this distribution, while the event energy scale is simultaneously compatible with the escape-limited modeled neutrino spectrum (Figure \ref{fig:nevent}, top).
+Taken together, these energetic and temporal consistencies show that SN 2023uqf satisfies the basic optical-to-neutrino consistency requirements in our fiducial interaction model.
+This does not establish SN 2023uqf as the origin of IC-231004A, but it demonstrates that the optically inferred shock--CSM environment can, in principle, provide the timing and energy scale required for such a neutrino event.